TomAnthony/queue/README.md

 	brew install TomAnthony/brews/queue

+On Linux you can just copy the `qset`, `qtrigger`, and `qwait` files into your PATH.

 I may get round to better installation on other systems at somepoint.
-Feel free to submit a pull request.
+Feel free to submit a pull request! :)